Medically Reviewed by Dr. Shradha Chakhaiyar, MBBS, DGO, MRCOG (London) — IVF Specialist & Reproductive Surgeon

-- What happens inside the body after embryo transfer
+- What happens after embryo transfer

-- Early signs that may indicate successful implantation
+- Early positive signs

-- Symptoms caused by fertility medications
+- Symptoms caused by medications

-- When to take a pregnancy test after IVF
+- When to take a pregnancy test

 - Medical tests that confirm pregnancy

 What Happens After an Embryo Transfer?
-(Step-by-Step IVF Process)
+(Step-by-Step)

 After an embryo transfer, the fertilised embryo begins a delicate process that determines whether pregnancy will occur.
 Although the transfer itself takes only a few minutes, the biological events that follow are complex.